01 of 05

 Saltwater Aquarium Maintenance

-Maintaining water quality in a saltwater aquarium is critical for a healthy tank.
+Maintaining water quality in a saltwater aquarium is critical for the health of the fish.
 Aside from the normal day-to-day upkeep (checking water temperature, feeding animals, overall observations and water top-off), saltwater aquariums and all of their components require periodic maintenance and cleaning in order to function properly.

 The best schedule for major cleaning chores depends on your system type.
 While true Berlin live rock and Jaubert/plenum filter systems need little maintenance, wet/dry trickle and canister filters require more frequent attention.
 There are a number of factors that affect how often your tank will require maintenance: